 The same things about LSD that would make it popular also make it scary, and we’ve been warned about its many dangers at one time or another.
 For example, you may have been told that LSD can “fry” or put holes in your brain, or make you go insane and do dangerous things.
 Supposedly people have leapt from buildings or overpasses while tripping or have drowned because they thought that they could walk on water.
 There are tales that people seeking to hook children on LSD have put the drugs on postage stamps or lick-and-stick tattoos.
 Not all of these things are true.
 In fact, many of the things we’ve been told about what LSD does, and what people do under its influence, are myths or exaggerations created to frighten impressionable teenagers.

 The truth is, although LSD has been around for more than 60 years and been taken by thousands upon thousands of people, it’s still not very well understood by most of us.
 Although it will forever be associated with hippies and the 1960s counterculture movement, LSD was first synthesized by researches seeking to create new medicines.
-Let’s begin with LSD’s own beginnings — in a lab in Switzerland.
+Let’s begin with the video bellow.